 One hand taps at the keyboard while another clasps an icy margarita.
 No headphones necessary – the lapping sound of waves is enough to soothe you through another day as a travel blogger.
-You’ve spent the morning snapping Sepia-toned photos of the beach for Instagram, and now you’re journalling your thoughts on how the small island you’re volunteering in has left you permanently inspired.
+You've spent the morning snapping drone shots of the pristine beach for Instagram, and now you're journalling thoughts on how the small island you're volunteering in has left you permanently inspired.

 Sound like a dream?

 Travel blogging is one of the most misrepresented careers out there – including by bloggers themselves.
 By nature we tend to

 hold death-grip dreamy aspects of jobs we know nothing about.
 And that's exactly what's happened with blogging.

 Now, I'd be lying if I said travel blogging isn't great.
 It's awesome.
 What began as a hobby for me five years ago has now become my main source of income.
 But travel blogging is so radically different from how I've just painted it above, and I think it's important to make that distinction before quitting one's day job.